DonMVB/aws/AWS_Assoc_SAA_C02.md

 # 10. KEY AMAZON AWS TERMS (Added 11/11/2020)
 - High Availability: System will continue to function despite the complete failure of any component in the architecture.(Pearson Practice Test).
+- Availability is related to whether a resource is accessible at a given time and is determined by a percentage uptime, in 9s.
+(PPT Term, not 100% thrilled with this though...)
 - Redundancy: Multiple resources dedicated to performing same task.
 Term often used interchangability with Fault Tolerance.
 (Pearson Practice Test).
 - Reliability: When designing an infrastructure for reliability, the ability to recover from failure is important for maintaining availability.
 (Pearson Practice Test).
 - Fault-tolerance is the ability for a system to remain in operation even if some of the components used to build the system fail (AWS Docs).